hello-pangea/pangea-recipes/README.md

 ## Acknowledgements

-Hello Recipes is a new project focused on simplicity.
+Pangea Recipes is a new project focused on simplicity.
 As such, it is lacking _many_ features which other amazing recipe managers provide (and which you should totally check out!)

 ###### [Tandoor Recipes](https://github.com/TandoorRecipes/recipes)